 Almost all of us have experienced a time when we had a big need but too small of a budget to cover it — which is where a loan comes into consideration.
 A loan offers a way to bridge the gap between paying for something and not having enough funds in the moment.

 But be aware this solution comes at a cost.
 Loans include both the principal (the amount you borrow) plus the interest and fees (the cost of borrowing the money).
 You want to understand as much as possible about taking on debt before signing on the dotted line.

 - Your loan principal is the amount you borrow, and interest and fees are what you pay to borrow that money.

 - Your loan agreement should stipulate how you're supposed to repay your loan and what it will cost you overall.

-- The principal is the total amount you borrow.
+- Principal: The total amount you borrow

 Types of loans

 There are multiple examples of both secured and unsecured loans, including these common loan types: